noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 ExportGenesis,

-BeginBlock / EndBlock logic as needed.
+BeginBlock / EndBlock as needed.

 5.4 What is not active yet

+Currently:

-No real minting or bank transfers are executed from PoSS:
+No real minting or bank transfers are executed from PoSS.

-PoSSEnabled = false in default parameters,
+PoSSEnabled = false in default parameters.

-reward calculations are theoretical and can be inspected in logs / queries,
+Reward calculations are theoretical and can be inspected via logs / queries.

-no actual NUR distribution occurs from PoSS in the current Testnet state.
+No actual NUR distribution occurs from PoSS in the current Testnet state.

 The final wiring between:

 PoSS reward helpers and

 Bank / Mint modules

-will be switched on only after governance and legal validation.
+will be switched on only after governance + legal validation.

 6. Target activation path (from Phase 5 onward)

 To move from the current “counting only” state to a fully active PoSS, the following steps are expected:

-Legal & Governance validation (Phase 5)
+6.1 Legal & Governance validation (Phase 5)

 Confirm that reward levels remain symbolic and non-financial.